 Credit risk related to other financial assets of the Group, which comprise cash and cash equivalents and other receivables, arises from counterparty defaults, with maximum exposure equal to the carrying value of these instruments.

-The credit risk on liquid funds is limited because the counterparties are banks with high creditratings assigned by international credit-rating agencies is disclosed in Note 18.
+The credit risk on liquid funds is limited because the counterparties are banks with high creditratings assigned by international and local credit-rating agencies.

-30. SUBSEQUENT EVENTS
+31. SUBSEQUENT EVENTS